 Apply for your provisional driving licence

 You can get a Provisional licence when aged 17 or 16 if you receive Personal Independence Payment (PIP).

 To get the licence online cost £34, you will need a UK passport no more than five years old.
 However applying by post will cost you £43, and you can pick up a “D1 Application Form” from the Post Office.

-Only use the Gov.UK website when you make an online application, Unofficial sites exist and will charge up to four times the official amount.
+Make sure you use the Gov.UK website when you make an online application because there are several unofficial sites that will charge up to four times more than you need to pay.

-Eyesight, you need to be able to read a car number plate from a distance of 20 metres, if you need glasses or contacts sort it out now because you’re driving instructor will test you.
+Check your eyesight before you start learning to drive because you need to be able to read a car number plate from a distance of 20 metres.
+If you find you need glasses or contacts sort it out now because you’re driving instructor will test you.

-The fastest way to pass your driving test
+What is the fastest way to pass your driving test?

-What is the fastest way to pass your driving test if you timed everything to perfection and passed at the first attempt?
+This is the quickest way to pass your driving test if you timed everything to perfection and passed at the first attempt.

-- Well, you should apply for your provisional licence today and start revising long before taking the theory test which you may book when you have a licence.
+- The first thing is to apply for your provisional licence today and start revising long before taking the theory test which you may book as soon as you receive your licence.

 - Line up a driving instructor so lessons can start when your provisional arrives.

 - Pass your theory test the first time.

 - With your theory pass certificate, you can book the practical test, pass the first time and it’s that simple.

-Ok, there is a bit more to know read our detailed schedule how to pass quickly.
+Ok, there is a bit more to know about, why not read our article on how to pass your driving test quickly.

 How much do I need to pay to learn to drive?

 The cost of learning to drive includes more than you might think!
 Apart from the lessons, these are the other expenses to consider.

 - Provisional Licence